RED LIGHT CAMERAS

 The official report for this month was prepared close to the end of the month, so may not be complete.

 Over 300 of the tickets from these months were dismissed.
+When we re-requested the reports in 2017, the official numbers had not been adjusted.
 See Set # 9, below.

 Daly City Docs Set # 2